-Figures are based on preliminary data.
 Using the fixed conversion rate of BD 0.376 = U.S.\$1.00.
-Mining and quarrying is comprised of (i) crude petroleum and natural gas; and (ii) quarrying.

-(4) Certain figures in this table differ from previously published figures.
+Certain figures in this table differ, and are presented differently, from previously published figures, following the revision of ISIC 4.

 The table below sets out Bahrain's GDP by economic activity based on constant 2010 prices and by percentage contribution for the periods indicated.